ctkelley/SIAMFANLEquations.jl/README.md

 If __log(version_number) < 0__ there's trouble!

 This is the dev version of v0.1.5.

+__I have changed the user interface and the calling sequence of the solvers since v0.1.1 and will continue to do things like that until v1.0.0 goes out the door.__

 I have released version v0.1.1.
 The codes can now duplicate the examples in Chapter 1 of (Kel03), make all the new examples, and I have started on Chaper 1 of the notebook and print book.
 The plan is